 The way we travel now is vastly different.
-We rarely do tours unless it’s strongly recommended or essential to entering a site.
-We do still visit paid attractions, but not every single day, and we’re quite selective when we do.
+We rarely do tours unless it's strongly recommended or essential to entering a site.
+We do still visit paid attractions, but not every single day, and we're selective when we do.
 We also walk everywhere.
-This is truly one of the best ways to really get the feel of a city and can also allow you to stumble upon festivals, markets, local events, and breathtaking scenery.
+This is truly one of the best ways to really get the feel of a city and can also allow you to stumble upon festivals, markets, events, and to interact with locals.

 Some other ways we keep our activity costs low while travelling include: